Modern Car Air Conditioning Systems – What You Need to Know

 Like an engine, too much or too little oil is not good.

-It’s impossible to know how much oil is in the system by recharging the A/C system.
+It’s impossible to determine the exact amount of oil in the system by simply recharging the A/C system.

-So, recharging it for the summer is dangerous and does not fix the issue.
+Therefore, recharging it for the summer is ineffective and does not resolve the issue.

 You have no idea if that part is any good or not.